 I have found myself studio-homeless this year.
-With no other space to work in, I have started painting right in my apartment.
-It certainly is nice not to have to go somewhere to work; it does make me wonder about living and painting in the same space.
+With no space outside my home to work in, I have started painting right in my apartment.
+While I will admit that it is nice not having to drive somewhere, it has made me think twice about the materials that I’m am using in my shared living/painting space.
 I don’t like the idea of my bedroom and my turpentine jar being too close to each other!
-Because of that, I have been experimenting with water-based media.
+Because of that, I have been experimenting with water-based media, namely acrylics.

-I have missed the feel of working with oils.
-I love the way that oils blend and give me almost infinite possibilities for working.
-That is something that I wasn’t able to replicate with acrylics, gouache or watercolors.
+I have missed the feeling of working with oils.
+I love the way that oil paints blend.
+Oil paint gives an artist almost infinite possibilities for working.
+The working

 What I have come to realize, the question isn’t how to get other materials to behave like oil paint, but how to take advantage of the working properties of the medium that I am using.
 In this case, how should I approach my paintings when I am working with acrylics?